 If these attempts fail to bring an end to the copyright infringement, creators may pursue civil litigation.
 Taking the issue to federal court may result in an injunction prohibiting the offending party from continued use of the copyrighted material.
 Further, the creator may receive monetary damages or compensation for any financial rewards the offending party accrued as a result of the infringement.
 It is also possible to recover compensation for attorney’s fees and court costs.

 Of course, copyright litigation cases can often be difficult and time-consuming.
 This is because there are some uses of copyrighted works that do not qualify as a violation of the creator’s rights.
 For example, it is legal to use copyrighted materials for reasons of fair use.
 This includes uses that serve to critique, comment upon, or parody the work.
 Copyrighted materials can also be legally used for educational and research purposes.

-For this reason, it is best to seek help from an experienced copyright lawyer about questions of infringement.
+For this reason, it is best to seek help from an experienced copyright attorney in Redwood City about questions of infringement.
 This is because a copyright lawyer can assess the use of copyrighted materials and advise the creator concerning the legality of that use.

 Copyrighted material is a kind of intellectual property susceptible to unauthorized use.
-The copyright lawyer at Winghart Law Group, Inc. protects various types of intellectual property for creators in Palo Alto and the Bay Area.
+The Redwood City copyright attorney at Winghart Law Group, Inc. protects various types of intellectual property for creators in Palo Alto and the Bay Area.